-Difference Between 457 vs 403b
+Difference Between 457 and 403b

-Retirement plans come in a variety of forms that employers can provide as a benefit to their employees falling into one of two major categories: Defined Benefit plans or Defined Contribution plans.
+Retirement plans come in a variety of forms that employers can provide as a benefit to their employees, falling into one of two major categories: Defined Benefit plans or Defined Contribution plansDefined Contribution PlansA defined contribution pension plan is when the employer and the employee frequently make a significant amount of contributions to enable employees to save a decent amount of money for the retirement period and leave with the utmost dignity in their retirement phase..
 Most companies will opt for a Defined Contribution plan, which provides the control in the hand of the employees.
-403b vs 457 are two such employer-sponsored plans.
+403b and 457 are two such employer-sponsored plans.

 Let’s discuss in detail about 457 vs 403b plans and what they have to offer for the future to come.

-What is 403b Plan?
+What is a 403 (b) Plan?

-- 403(b) was created in 1958 and was known as Tax-Sheltered Annuities (TSA) or Tax-Deferred Annuities (TDA) as at that time they were only allowed to invest in annuity contracts.
-It is mostly offered by academic institutions although it can be used by any entity under IRS Section 501(c)(3).
+- 403(b) was created in 1958 and was known as Tax-Sheltered AnnuitiesTax-Sheltered AnnuitiesTax-Sheltered Annuity (TSA) is a form of retirement savings plan in which the contributions made are from the untaxed income.
+Therefore the contributions and interest accrued on the same are not taxed during savings, while only the withdrawals are taxed.
+(TSA) or Tax-Deferred Annuities (TDA) as at that time; they were only allowed to invest in annuity contracts.
+It is mostly offered by academic institutions, although it can be used by any entity under IRS Section 501(c)(3).

-- They have contribution limit similar to that of 401(k) but 403(b) offers a lifetime catch-up provision or 15-year rule which allows employees who have served for at least a period of 15 years or those who have contributed less than or equal to an average of $5,000 per annum, are allowed to invest $3,000 more per annum.
+- They have a contribution limit similar to that of 401(k), but 403(b) offers a lifetime catch-up provision or 15-year rule which allows employees who have served for at least a period of 15 years or those who have contributed less than or equal to an average of $5,000 per annum, are allowed to invest $3,000 more per annum.

 - With changes over a period of time, it now allows the employees to take their plans to their new employers if they do not roll their plans over into some other qualified plan.
-The IRS applies the limits in the following order for individuals: the elective deferral, then the 15 years’ service catch-up provision and finally the age 50 catch-up contribution.
+The IRS applies the limits in the following order for individuals: the elective deferral, then the 15 years’ service catch-up provision, and finally the age 50 catch-up contribution.

 - If the distribution happens before the age of 59.5 years, then an early withdrawal penalty of 10% is levied while all normal withdrawals are taxed similarly to regular income as per the person’s top marginal tax rate.
-Also, there is a mandatory minimum distribution that should begin at the age of 70.5 years or it may attract an excise tax of 50% on the amount that should have been withdrawn.
+Also, there is a mandatory minimum distribution that should begin at the age of 70.5 years, or it may attract an excise taxExcise TaxExcise tax is the tax applied to the sale of particular goods and services like tobacco, fuel, and alcohol.
+It is not directly paid by an individual consumer, instead, the tax department levies the tax on producer or merchant of products. of 50% on the amount that should have been withdrawn.

-- Employees are also allowed to avail a loan equivalent to the lesser amount of $50,000 or half of the plan balance.
-After much leniency in the investment rules, it is allowed to invest directly into mutual funds but securities like stocks or REITs are still not allowed.
+- Employees are also allowed to avail of a loan equivalent to the lesser amount of $50,000 or half of the plan balance.
+After much leniency in the investment rules, it is allowed to invest directly into mutual fundsMutual FundsA mutual fund is an investment fund that investors professionally manage by pooling money from multiple investors to initiate investment in securities individually held to provide greater diversification, long term gains and lower level of risks., but securities like stocks or REITs are still not allowed.

-What is 457 Plan?
+What is the 457 Plan?

 457 plan comes in two variants 457(b) and 457(f).
-Mostly local and state government level employees are offered a 457(b) plan whereas non-profit employees who are highly paid are offered a 457(f) plan.
+Mostly local and state government level employees are offered a 457(b) plan, whereas non-profit employees who are highly paid are offered a 457(f) plan.

-- 457(f): This plan is mostly offered to a selected group of employees of an organization and requires them to work until an agreed upon tenure.
+- 457(f): This plan is mostly offered to a selected group of employees of an organization and requires them to work until an agreed-upon tenure.
 If they leave before that time period, then they are not entitled to any right on the 457(f) plan.
 It allows you to contribute 100% of the income and hence provides a lucrative feature while recruiting talented personnel.
 It does not allow any rollovers.